Total and dark mass from observations of galaxy centers with Machine Learning: Results

-In this section we can finally apply the \mla\ to the datasets introduced in \S\ref{sec:data}.
+In this section, we can finally apply the \mla\ to the datasets introduced in \S\ref{sec:data}.
 This is the first attempt we are aware of, a ML tool trained on simulations is applied to perform mass predictions of galaxies.
+The fundamental premise here is that simulations are based on complex physical processes, which serve as a physically motivated ground truth.
+Alternatively, we could use real mass estimates and observables (see, e.g., \S\ref{sec:robustness}), but this would make \mla\ learn how to predict masses mimicking the process of dynamical modeling, including their assumptions and systematics.
+As discussed in \S\ref{sec:intro} this is not our goal, as we want to rather provide an orthogonal method to use for comparison with standard tools.

 As mentioned earlier, for the real galaxies, the obvious target to use is the \mtotre\ as this is a rather standard diagnostic for classical dynamical analysis of galaxies.
-We have also discussed in \S\ref{sec:preamble} that, at least for dynamical analysis of ETGs, the usual assumption is the absence of gas, which, instead, cannot be excluded in the simulations.
-This brought us to define the ``augmented'' dark mass, $\tilde{M}_{\rm DM}(\re)$, in \S\ref{sec:preamble}, that will be tested in Appendix \ref{app:mass_DM}.
+We have also discussed in \S\ref{sec:preamble} that, at least for the dynamical analysis of ETGs, the usual assumption is the absence of gas, which, instead, cannot be excluded in the simulations.
+This brought us to define the ``augmented'' dark mass, $\tilde{M}_{\rm DM}(\re)$, in \S\ref{sec:preamble}, that will be tested in Appendix~\ref{app:mass_DM}.
 Here we anticipate that the line of arguments we want to use is that, if we can demonstrate that \mla\ is able to 1) correctly predict the total mass in galaxies, under the assumption that the dynamical analyses provide unbiased estimates of the galaxy total masses, and 2) also predict the augmented dark matter, then 3) we will deliberately conclude that also the DM estimates are correct, specifically in the context of the cosmological framework provided by the TNG100 simulation.